jeroennoten/Laravel-AdminLTE/docs/sections/overview/artisan_console_commands.md

 - __`translations`__: The set of translations files used by the package.

-  **Target:** The translations files will be published in the `resources/lang/vendor/adminlte/` folder of your Laravel project, or in `lang/vendor/adminlte` folder for `Laravel 9+` versions.
+  **Target:** The translations files will be published in the `lang/vendor/adminlte/` folder of your Laravel project.

 ### Optional Resources: